Your Hospital Stay - Joint Replacement

 Arrive two hours prior to your scheduled procedure.
 Your surgeon will advise you as to arrival time.
 If you are delayed for any reason on the day of surgery, please contact us at 410-337-1058

-Where should the patient go when reporting for surgery?
+Where should I go when reporting for surgery?

 Enter through the Main Entrance and report to the Information Desk.
 The hospital front doors open at 5:30 a.m. and wheelchairs are available at the entrance.

 A staff member from the Information Desk will escort you to Central Registration and a registration representative will check you in.

 The surgery itself will take 45 minutes to 1 ½ hours to complete.